 He continues to engage actively with a group of phenomenologists and cognitive scientists in inquiries into the relationships between direct bodily experience and studies of neural functioning.
 A longtime partner in this work is Elizabeth Behnke, creator of The Study Project in Phenomenology of the Body.
 Also, with Eugene Gendlin, the creator of Focusing, he has been working to develop models of first-person science.
-Adrian Harris is gathering many of these sources in her website and Listserv.
+Adrian Harris is gathering many of these sources in his website and

 Everyday Hopes, Utopian Dreams: Reflections on American Ideals.
 Berkeley, CA: North Atlantic Books.
 2006.

 Body, Spirit and Democracy.
 Berkeley: North Atlantic Books.
 1993

 Body: Recovering our Sensual Wisdom.
 Boston: Beacon Press, 1983.
 Translated into Portuguese (Rio de Janeiro: Nova Fronteira, 1990).
 Paperback edition Berkeley: North Atlantic Books, 1992.

 The Protean Body .
 New York: Harper and Row, 1977.
 Translated into French (Paris: Retz, 1981); German (Essen: Synthesis Verlag, 1980).

 Editor, The Meaning of Life in the 21st Century: Challenges to Spiritual Values Provoked by Advances in Science.
 New York: iUniverse Books.
 2008